-- The simplicity of “cut & paste” has created more opportunity for error than ever before.
-I’ve seen half sentences left in their original place because the writer failed to cut and paste accurately.
+- The simplicity of “cut and paste” has created more opportunity for error than ever before.
+I’ve seen half sentences left in their original places because the writer failed to cut and paste accurately.

 - Many books evolve over time with additional research or new thoughts.
 Errors can creep in this way.
 I’ve seen an author actually contradict himself between chapters.

-- There are too many details to keep straight so the writer overlooks the inconsequential trusting the editor to fix things.
-I remember talking to a Bethany House editor who revealed that an author accidently brought a character back to life, forgetting that the character had died earlier in the story.
+- There are too many details to keep straight, so the writer overlooks the inconsequential, trusting the editor to fix things.
+I remember talking to a Bethany House editor who revealed that an author accidentally brought a character back to life, forgetting that the character had died earlier in the story.

-This past weekend someone showed me a minor mistake in a recently self-published book by a well-known author who is diving into the “indie” world of publishing in addition to their traditional publishing efforts.
+Recently, someone showed me a minor mistake in a recently self-published book by a well-known author who was diving into the indie world of publishing in addition to their traditional publishing efforts.

 “Who cares?
-Really Steve, you shouldn’t be ranting about something so trivial.”
+Really, Steve, you shouldn’t be pointing out something so trivial.”
 That was the conversation in my head.
 But I bring it up anyway as a reminder to all writers and editors.
 We make mistakes.
 (And I would not like it if all my editorial and writing errors were exposed.
 It hurts enough to have my grammar corrected in the comment section below!)
-But when we do make mistakes the reader is pulled out of the story and the nature of the reading experience has been changed.
+But when we do make mistakes, the reader is pulled out of the story; and the nature of the reading experience has been changed.
 The reader who found the above inconsistency did not come to me extolling the virtues of the story or its fine packaging or its literary style.
-Instead the conversation was about editorial errors and author errors.
+Instead, the conversation was about editorial errors and author errors.

 The author missed it.
 The substantive editor missed it.
 I hope there was a copy editor who missed it.
 And I hope there was at least one, if not more, proofreaders who missed it.
 If so?
 Okay.
-It happens and we fix the file so that future editions will be corrected and we move on.
-At Bethany House Publishers we had a file on every book that when it came up for reprint we would fix the errors.
-In today’s digital world the e-book file can be corrected tomorrow and uploaded with relative ease.
+It happens and we fix the file, so future editions will be corrected; and we move on.
+Most publishers have a correction file on every book, so when it comes up for reprint the errors can be fixed.
+In today’s digital world the ebook file can be corrected rapidly and uploaded with relative ease.
 (It is not “easy” due to all the various outlets and file formats, but it is relatively easy.)

-But if this Indie author did not run it past multiple editors with a variety of skill sets (substantive, copy-edit, and proofreading), then we may have a problem.
-And one that is showing up with more frequency as we cut editorial corners, both in the Indie community and the traditional publishing houses.
+But if this self-published author did not run it past multiple editors with a variety of skill sets (substantive, copyedit, and proofreading), then we may have a problem.
+And one that is showing up with more frequency as we cut editorial corners, both in the indie community and the traditional publishing houses.

 What errors have you found in a book recently that made you sigh with exasperation?